Unbewohnte/broom/README.md

 ### Examples

 - `broom scan -od . ~/homework`
-- `broom sweep ~/homework/I/have/a/lot/of/empty/files/here/for/some/reason`
+- `broom sweep ~/homework`

-after the scan the results file will be saved in your current working directory, scan results file contains a list of duplicate files that are grouped together so you can see EXACTLY WHERE each duplicate is in the filesystem.
+after the scan the results file will be saved in your current working directory, unless you specified it to be somewhere else.
+Scan results file contains a list of duplicate files that are grouped together so you can see EXACTLY WHERE each duplicate is in the filesystem.

 ---